Sehrish-web209/CodeAlpha_Calculator/README.md

 ▶️ How to Run the Project

 https://sehrish-web209.github.io/CodeAlpha_Calculator/
-Open index.html in your browser.
+Open link in your browser.
 The calculator will run in your web browser.

 🎥 Project Demo